ucdavis/hpccf-docs/docs/backups/index.md

 On Hive, the only storage you have direct access to is your Quobyte PI share.
 In LSSC0 terminology, this could be considered primary storage.
 Archive storage, as a separate PI share, does not exist.
-We provide a [BACKED-UP](#what-is-backed-up) folder in your regular Quobyte share, and back up data in that folder up to the amount of backup space you have paid for.
+We provide a [BACKED-UP/](#what-is-backed-up) directory in your regular Quobyte share, and back up data in that directory up to the amount of backup space you have paid for.
 We provide regular email logs so you can monitor your backup status and how close you are to your backup space limit.